 source: Manga Utopia March 1991 special issue

 Some early examples of Fukuoka style consist of cars like this 1983 Toyota Soarer 2.8GT.
-Some of the features include the board panel, chin spoiler, slit spoiler, 25cm long nose, modified trunk to look like a Nissan Leopard, Nissan Skyline Japan tail lights, and some Nissan C130 Laurel side blinkers.
+Some of the features include the itapane wing, chin spoiler, slit spoiler, 25cm long nose, modified trunk to look like a Nissan Leopard, Nissan Skyline Japan tail lights, and some Nissan C130 Laurel side markers.
 The wheels are SSR Mark II 9J front, 11.5J rear.
 Some of the other mods include no-sus, 8cm shock shortening, TRD clutch, Ferrari 300mm steering wheel, and a TRD bucket seat.
 Sporting the multi-colored “knuckle-line.”
 This might be the first recorded use of this color scheme.
 (If someone has any more information dating further back please email me.)

 source: Manga Utopia March 1991 special issue